-- a) The Companies Act, 2013 and the rules made thereunder including any re-enactment thereof; - b) Secretarial Standards issued by the Institute of Company Secretaries of India ('ICSI'); - c) The Securities Contracts (Regulation) Act, 1956 ('SCRA') and the rules made thereunder;
+- The Companies Act, 2013 and the rules made thereunder including any re-enactment thereof; - Secretarial Standards issued by the Institute of Company Secretaries of India ('ICSI'); - The Securities Contracts (Regulation) Act, 1956 ('SCRA') and the rules made thereunder;

-- d) The Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015; - e) The Securities and Exchange Board of India (Prohibition of Insider Trading) Regulations, 2015; - f) The Securities and Exchange Board of India (Substantial Acquisition of Shares and Takeovers) Regulations, 2011; - g) The Securities and Exchange Board of India (Debenture Trustee) Regulations, 1993 (in relation to obligations of Issuer Company); - to an Issue and Share Transfer Agents) Regulations, 1993 regarding the Companies Act and dealing with the client; - Securities and Exchange Board of India (Share Based Employee Benefits and Sweat Equity) Regulations, 2021; - Securities and Exchange Board of India (Depositories and Participants) Regulations, 2018; - k) Specific laws, as identified and compliance whereof confirmed by the Company: - 1.
-The Mines Act, 1952 and Rules made the reunder; and - 2.
+- d) The Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015; - e) The Securities and Exchange Board of India (Prohibition of Insider Trading) Regulations, 2015; - f) The Securities and Exchange Board of India (Substantial Acquisition of Shares and Takeovers) Regulations, 2011; - g) The Securities and Exchange Board of India (Debenture Trustee) Regulations, 1993 (in relation to obligations of Issuer Company); - The Securities and Exchange Board of India (Registrars to an Issue and Share Transfer Agents) Regulations, 1993 regarding the Companies Act and dealing with the client; - Securities and Exchange Board of India (Share Based Employee Benefits and Sweat Equity) Regulations, 2021; - j) Securities and Exchange Board of India (Depositories and Participants) Regulations, 2018; - k) Specific laws, as identified and compliance whereof confirmed by the Company: - 1.
+The Mines Act, 1952 and Rules made thereunder; and - 2.
 The Mines and Minerals (Development and Regulation) Act, 1957 and Rules made thereunder